scipy-conference/scipy_proceedings/README.md

 4. [Install MyST Markdown and Node](#setting-up-your-environment) and [copy a template](#setting-up-your-environment).
 5. [Write your paper](#write-your-paper), [commit changes](#commit-your-changes), and [build your paper](#preview-your-paper)
 6. [Create a PR](#create-a-paper-pr) or [push changes to your PR's branch](#commit-your-changes) and [check your paper](#check-your-papers-build).
-   - If you want to alter the build system, do not include it in your submission's PR, create a separate PR against `dev` ([see below](#creating-build-system-prs) for more details).
+   - If you want to alter other parts of the `scipy_proceedings` repo, do not include it in your submission's PR, create a separate PR against `dev` ([see below](#creating-build-system-prs) for more details).
+   - Creating build system PRs is deprecated in 2024.
+Curvenote is the build system now.
 7. Repeat steps 5 and 6, while also responding to reviewer feedback.

 #### Getting a local copy of the scipy_proceedings repo